 Plan Colombia: Cashing in on the Drug War Failure

 Looking at the socio-economic, militaristic and political reasons Colombia has risen to the top to be the biggest exporter of cocaine in the world, the film gives a solid explanation of why this drug trade has thrived.

 La Ciudad Perdida

-If Los Viajes del Viento sparks up an interest to learn more about the indigenous tribes that live along the north coast of Colombia, consider watching this Colombian documentary about La Ciudad Perdida (the lost city) and the Tayrona people who live a relatively unchanged life in the lands that surround it.
+If Los Viajes del Viento sparks up an interest to learn more about the indigenous tribes that live along the north coast of Colombia, consider watching this Colombian documentary about La Ciudad Perdida on Youtube (the Lost City) and the Tayrona people who live a relatively unchanged life in the lands that surround it.